Passage Making Courses

 Offshore Passage Making

 The next Fast Track to Offshore Passage Making dates are below.
-Each starts with four days of Celestial Navigation ashore.
+Each starts with five days of Celestial Navigation ashore.

 - March 19-29 and November 5-15 From Captiva Island, FL with open sea Gulf sailing on monohull